What Is Truvada?

 How Do I Pay for PrEP?

 Under the Affordable Care Act, also known as Obamacare, private insurers are required to cover preventative care if the U.S. Preventative Services Task Force gives a medication an “A” or “B” rating.
 In 2019, the task force gave PrEP an “A” rating.
-This means people with private insurance will soon get Truvada at no cost.
+This means people with private insurance can get Truvada at no cost.

 Gilead Advancing Access Program